-Junger and Hetherington planned to make a second documentary on the topic, Korengal, meant to help soldiers and civilians alike understand the fear, courage and complexity involved in combat.
+Junger and Hetherington planned to make a second documentary on the topic, "Korengal," meant to help soldiers and civilians alike understand the fear, courage and complexity involved in combat.
 It's a project that Junger decided to carry on after Hetherington was killed in Libya while covering the civil war there.
-Junger self-financed and released this film, which starts its run on May 30, 2014, in New York City.
+Junger self-financed and released the film.

 More news and ideas from Sebastian Junger

 This week’s haul of great comments includes thoughts on Jamila Lyiscott's spoken word essay, the happy memory of an excellent teacher, and a shared photo of a cockroach carcass, inspired by Ed Yong's tales of dastardly parasites.Continue reading